logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

 * To be counted, an intake must have a 'Date client contacted Intake' within the reporting period
-* Only service contacts with primary practitioners are included in the report

 .. _category-a2: